transcodeninja/livepeer-exporter/README.md

 - `livepeer_orch_delegator_bonded_amount`: This metric represents the bonded amount of each delegator address.
 It can be used to understand the distribution of stakes among delegators.
 This GaugeVec includes the label `id`, representing the delegator's address.
 - `livepeer_orch_delegator_start_round`: This metric represents the start round for each delegator.
 It can be used to track the longevity and loyalty of delegators.
 This GaugeVec includes the label `id`, representing the delegator's address.
+- `livepeer_orch_delegator_collected_fees`: This metric represents the fees collected by each delegator.
+It can be used to track the earnings of delegators from fees.
+This GaugeVec includes the label `id`, representing the delegator's address.

 ### orch_info_exporter